The Godfather 4 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Unfortunately, the movie fell apart after Puzo’s death in 1999.
 Without the inspiration offered by the contribution of the original author, Coppola did not feel at ease starting on a new project.

-Despite the fact fact The Godfather: Part III’s movie success had not stopped Paramount Pictures form putting up another film, Coppola’s productivity had stalled as he got entangled in a series of disputes in the late ’90s.
+Despite The Godfather: Part III’s box office success, Paramount Pictures continued to develop new projects, but Coppola’s output slowed as he became embroiled in several lawsuits in the late ’90s.

-After the box office disaster of his John Grisham adaptation for The Rainmaker at Paramount, it would be ten years before Coppola would take the helm of another movie.
-It would be sacrilegious to produce a new The Godfather film without either one the two key authors.
+After the box office flop with his John Grisham version of The Rainmaker at Paramount, it would take Coppola ten years before he would direct another movie.
+It would be sacrilegious to produce an entirely novel The Godfather film without either of its two key authors.

 The Corleone story has also been tried in different media.
-The events of Mark Winegardner’s two new sequels to Mario Puzo’s books, The Godfather Returns as well as The Godfather’s Revenge, vary significantly from those in the films.
+The events of Mark Winegardner’s two new sequels to Mario Puzo’s books, The Godfather Returns or The Godfather’s Revenge, vary significantly from those in the films.

-Author Edward Falco tried to include some of Puzo’s unproduced screenplay passages in his 2012 book, The Family Corleone.

 The Godfather 4 Cast